entur/ukur/README.md

 ALL, SX and ET - ALL is used if none is specified.)

 StopPoints are fully qualified national ids on stop places and quays, use [Stoppestedsregisteret](https://stoppested.entur.org) to look them up.
-The SIRI messages received from Anshar uses both stop places and quays to identify affected stops, so both must be provided to receive all messages regarding a stop (no mapping between quays and stop places in Ukur - yet...).
+The SIRI messages received from Anshar uses both stop places and quays to identify affected stops, Ukur maps stop places to quays so the subscription does not have to specify quays unless only certain quays are interesting.
 Stops not following the national id format are ignored (as they never will be referenced).
 Also both from and to StopPoints must be present to receive push messages.

 ### XML (SIRI) format